 Citation: Pololi, L., Evans, A., Civian, J., Cooper, L., Gibbs, B., Ninteau, K., . . .
 Brennan, R. (2023).
 Are researchers in academic medicine flourishing?
 A survey of midcareer Ph.D. and physician investigators.
 Journal of Clinical and Translational Science, 7(1), E105. doi:10.1017/cts.2023.525

 Researchers affiliated with Building Up, an NRMN U01 research project based at the University of Pittsburgh, recently published a cross-sectional data analysis looking at some of the factors related to career success among underrepresented post-doctoral fellows and early-career faculty.
 Because perseverance and consistency of interest are associated with career success in well-represented physicians, the team looked at associations of perseverance and consistency of interest with Clinical Research Appraisal Inventory (CRAI), science identity and other factors, from respondents who are fromfor backgrounds traditionally underrepresented in their field.
 They found “that perseverance and consistency of interest are related to CRAI and science identity, indicating that these factors may positively influence one’s decision to stay in research.”

 Read “Perseverance and consistency of interest in underrepresented post-doctoral fellows and early-career faculty” at the Cambridge University Press website.

 Citation: Maya S. Thakar, Chantele Mitchell-Miland, Natalia E. Morone, Andrew D. Althouse, Audrey J. Murrell, Doris M. Rubio, & Gretchen E. White.
+Perserverance and consistency of interest in underrepresented post-doctoral fellows and early-career faculty.
 Journal of Clinical and Translational Science, 7(1): e100.
 April 2023.

 SPAD & DPC DaTA